Warhammer 40,000: Dawn of War: Plot

 Angelos and Toth chase Sindri to a ritual site, as the Warp Storm approaches, but fail to apprehend him before he performs a ritual with the Maledictum to sacrifice himself in order to summon a Daemon Prince.
 As Toth bequeaths his Daemon Hammer, "God-Splitter", to Angelos, the Blood Ravens, assisted by the Eldar survivors, fight and overcome the remaining Alpha Legion in a violent battle, overcoming the Daemon Prince despite its power.
 In the aftermath, Toth orders Angelos to destroy the Maledictum, while Macha pleads him to stay his hammer.
 Angelos, however, quickly destroys it.
-As all parties start to evacuate, Angelos is called back and faces the daemon that he has unkowingly freed from its prison, the Maledictum.
-The daemon reveals that all of Tartarus was actually a sacrificial altar to the Chaos God Khorne (the Blood God) and that every death in the confrontation, including the Ork invasion which was arranged by Sindri, were offerings to empower the stone to allow the Daemon's release.
-It is implied that had the Blood Ravens realised this and destroyed the Maledictum earlier, the daemon would likely have been destroyed as well.
+As all parties start to evacuate, Angelos is called back and faces the daemon that he has unknowingly freed from its prison, the Maledictum.
+The daemon reveals that all of Tartarus was actually a sacrificial altar to the Chaos God Khorne (the Blood God) and that every death in the confrontation, including the Ork invasion, which was arranged by Sindri, were offerings to empower the stone to allow the Daemon's release.
+It is implied that had the Blood Ravens realized this and destroyed the Maledictum earlier, the daemon would likely have been destroyed as well.

 The daemon allows Angelos and the Blood Ravens to leave, though with a message that he soon would be coming for them all.
 Gabriel vows to destroy the daemon, stating "I know you now", before finally departing Tartarus.

+Development

+The game was in development for more than a year by about 30 people.

 Release

+Official expansions

-The base game has three expansions, all available in DVD format and on Steam.
+The base game has three expansions, all available in retail DVD format and via digital distribution.
 Each expansion adds substantial additional new content to the game, such as new factions, maps and units.
 For the latter standalone expansions, users are unable to play any factions in multiplayer other than those added by the expansion itself.